selimanac/physics-body-editor/readme.md

 #### 1.5.0

+- All dependencies updated.
 - New dark theme GUI color schema.
 - New coordinate system.
 - New zoom level and pivot(origin) functionallties.
 - Defold Exporter with .convexshapes and .go files.
-- Lots of minor and major bugs fixed.
+- Lots of major & minor bugs fixed.

 ### Build